Direct answers.

 What's the architecture, briefly?

 Next.js 16 (App Router) for the dashboard + API.
 PostgreSQL via Prisma.
 Redis + BullMQ for the job queue.
-Composio Tool Router for all third-party I/O. Anthropic Claude Code SDK for the agent (Sonnet 4.5 for code, Haiku 4.5 for cheaper phases).
-Real-time agent activity streams to the dashboard via SSE backed by Redis pub/sub.
+Native integrations and MCP adapters for third-party I/O. Supported coding engines include Claude Sonnet 4.6 and OpenAI Codex GPT-5.5 where enabled.
+Jobs run real project test suites, can provision ephemeral Postgres for migrations, rebase onto main before PR, and stream activity to the dashboard via SSE backed by Redis pub/sub.

 Question we missed?
 Email hello@specship.dev — we answer within a working day.